Internal · Instructor Reference

 • Practical-test recommendation endorsement from an authorized CFI (§61.39, §61.127)

-Verify the §61.129(f) experience requirements against the current FAR, the rule recognizes both the "100 PIC flights" path and the "200 flights / 20 hours" path.
-Ground-launch hours can substitute for some aerotow time at defined rates.
+Verify the §61.129(f) experience requirements against the current FAR, the rule recognizes both the "25 hours / 100 PIC flights" path and the "200 hours heavier-than-air / 20 PIC flights" path.
+Each launch method used requires its own §61.31(j) training endorsement; §61.129(f) experience may be flown with any launch method.

 Special Emphasis Areas (evaluated across the test)